chionger/chionger/README.md

 # 👋 Hi, I'm chionger

 Welcome to my GitHub profile!
 I'm a PMP certified Project Manager with a passion about turning ideas into working prototypes — especially in the areas of :

-**
-**AI-Assisted Learning**,
+**Accelerated learning through simulation**, **AI-Assisted Learning**,
-**AI-powered tools**
+**AI-powered tools to increase process efficiency**

 , and
 **learning-driven development**.